-Campus(es) for Module Delivery

-The module will normally be offered on the following campuses / or by Distance/Online Learning: (Provided viable student numbers permit) (tick as appropriate)

-Paisley: Ayr: Dumfries: Lanarkshire: London: Distance/Online Learning: Other: $\boxtimes$ $\boxtimes$ $\boxtimes$ $\boxtimes$ Add name
+Campus(e Campus(es) for Module Delivery Distance/0 The module will normally be offered on the following campuses / or by Distance/Online Learning: (Provided viable student numbers permit) (tick as appropriate) Paisley: Ayr: Dumfries: Lanarkshire: London: Distance/Online Learning: Other: $\boxtimes$ $\boxtimes$ $\boxtimes$ $\boxtimes$ Add name

 Term(s) for Module Delivery

-(Provided viable student numbers permit).
+(Provided vial (Provided viable student numbers permit).

-Term 1 X Term 2 D Term 3 D
+Term 1 $\boxtimes$ Term 2 Term 3

-These appro e should take opriate level fo s: (maximum of 5 statements) cognisance of the SCQF level descriptors and be at the r the module. dule the student will be able to: L1 valuate the adult's role with regard to enabling the effective f young children, families and communities L2 vse the significance of the UNCRC and its expression within the th legislative and policy frameworks L3 - w current theory relating to inclusion, participation and legislation he ethical issues and dilemmas relating to working with children ople.
-L4 Apply and evidence keys skills necessary for the implementation of pedagogical approaches and frameworks in ways which take account of their own and other professionals' responsibilities and the perspectives of stakeholders.
-L5 Analyse the roles of leadership and management in promoting children's rights and inclusion.
-Emple oyability Skills and Personal Development Planning (PDP) Skills SCQF Headings During completion of this module, there will be an opportunity to achieve core skills in: ledge and standing (K ) SCQF Level 9 Demonstration of a detailed knowledge and understanding of the ways in which participation is developed as part of approaches to leading learning.
-Critical understanding of the ways in which UK and International policy, legislation, related theories and practice support the process of participation and leading learning.
-Practice: Applied Knowledge and Understanding SCQF Level 9 Using a range of the principal skills and practices associated with participating and making decisions as part of leading learning project Genei skills ric Cognitive Identify and analyse routine professional problems and issues related to leading learning and involving participation of children, families and communities.
+Learning Outcomes: (maximum of 5 statements) These should take cognisance of the SCQF level descriptors and be at the appropriate level for the module.
+At the end of this module the student will be able to: L1 Explain and evaluate the adult's role with regard to enabling the effective participation of young children, families and communities L2 yse the significance of the UNCRC and its expression within the sh legislative and policy frameworks L3 - ew current theory relating to inclusion, participation and legislation the ethical issues and dilemmas relating to working with children ople.
+L4 approaches a dence keys skills necessary for the implementation of pedagogical nd frameworks in ways which take account of their own and other responsibilities and the perspectives of stakeholders.
+L5 Analyse the roand inclusion. oles of leadership and management in promoting children's rights Empl oyability Skill s and Personal Development Planning (PDP) Skills SCQI F Headings During completion of this module, there will be an opportunity to achieve core skills in: Knowledge and Understanding (K and U) SCQF Level 9 Demonstration of a detailed knowledge and understanding of the ways in which participation is developed as part of approaches to leading learning.
+Critical understanding of the ways in which UK and Internation policy, legislation, related theories and practice support the process of participation and leading learning.
+Practice: Applied Knowledge and Understanding nd Gene skills ric Cognitive Identify and analyse routine professional problems and issues related to leading learning and involving participation of children, families and communities.

 Communication, ICT and Numeracy Skills SCQF Level 9 Communicating with professional peers and senior colleagues highlighting positive examples of children making active decisions.
 Autonomy, Accountability and Working with others SCQF Level 9 Exercise autonomy and initiative in some activities at a professional level in practice taking responsibility for a range of resources.
-Practise in ways that show awareness of own and others' roles and responsibilities whilst leading learning Pre-requisites: Before undertaking this module the student should have undertaken the following: Module Code: Module Title: Other: Co-requisites Module Code: Module Title:
+Practise in ways that show awareness of own and others' roles and responsibilities whilst leading learning Pre-requisites: Before undertaking the undertaken the follow nis module the student should have ring: Module Code: Module Title: Other: Co-requisites Module Code: Module Title: